jcoliver/apo-mormo/README.md

 # Analyses for _Apodemia mormo_ project
-## Last update: 2016-11-01
+## Last update: 2017-07-31

-## WOEFULLY OUT OF DATE

 ## Three folders included in the repo:
-1. data: the source data for analyses
+* data: the source data for analyses
+* docs: documents, including outline, tasks, and early manuscript
-2. functions: R functions
+* functions: R functions
-3. scripts: bash, python, and R scripts for various analyses
+* scripts: bash, python, and R scripts for various analyses
+* tests: scripts primarily for testing functions under development

+_**Note:**_ Before any R scripts are run, prepare the workspace:
+1. create a directory called `output`
+2. run the `scripts/prepare-data.sh` script to format data for all downstream analyses

-## 1. data:
+## data:
 * Apo_localities.txt : a tab-delimited text file of localities with four
 columns: pop.name, pop.number, latitude, longitude
-* Apo_0.9-compare-str-df.str : ????
-* Apodemia_0.9-for-R.str : STRUCTURE-formatted file for use in R work
-* Apodemia_0.9-full-test.str : ????
-* Apodemia_0.9-medium-test.str : ????
 * Apodemia_0.9-noDockweiler-GNPSK.str : STRUCTURE-formatted (one-line) file
 excluding specimens from Dockweiler and Grasslands National Park populations (same data as in Apodemia_0.9miss.str sans specimens from those two populations)
-* Apodemia_0.9-small-test.str : ????
 * Apodemia_0.9miss.str : STRUCTURE-formatted (one-line) file, from JD including
 loci with up to 10% missing data (4057 loci)
 * Apodemia_filteredVCF_0.9miss.recode.vcf : a VCF file that was precursor to JD STRUCTURE runs (10% missing data allowed) (4057 loci)
-* filtered_Apo.str : ????
-* filtered_noGNPSK.str : ????
 * inds-all.txt : text file with list of all individual identifiers (e.g.
 ArroyoBayo_26, langei_JO1671)
 * pop-prefixes.txt : text file with substrings corresponding to population